 When not in therapy, patients have access to a basketball half-court, spacious outdoor area, ping-pong table and supervised field trips.

 Check out this in-depth weekly schedule to get an idea of a patient’s day-to-day life at Pacific Place.
 Please note this is a sample schedule and subject to change.

 Involving Family from the Start

-Insurances we accept at this location include but are not limited to Kaiser, Humana, Cigna and Unicare.
-Please remember that the insurances we accept change frequently.
-Our insurance team will verify your coverage.
+Insurances we accept at this location include but are not limited to Kaiser, Humana, Cigna, Blue Cross, Anthem, United, TriCare, and Unicare.
+DBT can sometimes be inaccessible and unaffordable, so that’s why we try to make it as accessible as possible by accepting many different insurances.
+Please remember that the insurances we accept do change frequently.
+Our insurance team is happy to help verify your coverage.

 MEET THE TEAM